 I recently installed Ubuntu 20.04 on my mid 2014 MacBook Pro 11,2.
 Most things worked out of the box, but there were a few things which required tweaking.
 The following post records these tweaks.
 The most useful sources for this post were the Arch wiki pages, specifically the MacBookPro11,x page and the general Mac page.

 My first impression of Ubuntu 20.04 was that it was extremely slow.
 It was slow to login, slow to launch applications, slow to scroll in Firefox, slow to register keyboard input.
 My second impression was that my laptop was much hotter than usual.
 After resolving these issues, I realised that the webcam was also non-functional.
+Additionally, audio playback through my Bluetooth speaker was stuttery.
 Fortunately, all these issues can be resolved!

 Problem 1: High laptop temperature